RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   Operator name.
 Defaults to the function name if not provided (or is of a non-string type).
   description:
   A description for the operator.
+  engine:
+  The name of the compute integration this operator will run on.
+Defaults to the Aqueduct engine.
   file_dependencies:
   A list of relative paths to files that the function needs to access.
   Python classes/methods already imported within the function's file